-Like many Farm Bureau leaders, Kron started his Farm Bureau involvement as Young Farmer representative to his county board.
-He eventually served on the State Young Farmer Committee in 1986 and 1987, and in 1989, he and Joyce were the winners of the state Young Farmer Achievement Award.
+Like many Farm Bureau leaders, his first involvement was as Young Farmer representative to his county board.
+Kron served on the State Young Farmer Committee in 1986 and 1987.
+In 1989, he and his wife, Joyce, were the winners of the state Young Farmer Achievement Award.

-Kron and his wife have two children.
-In addition, they are elders of Salem Church of Darmstadt.
+In addition to son Ben, Kron and his wife have a daughter, Tori, son-in-law Daniel, and two grandchildren, Eli and Blair.
+The Krons are elders of Salem Church of Darmstadt.